vectordotdev/content-old/posts/elixir-graphql-part-one.md

 end
 ```

 We use the provided `Absinthe.Schema` macro to build out our Schema body.
 Next, we define our query body, which starts off with a `@desc` statement, which sets a module variable called `desc` (unsurprisingly) which describes the general use for this query.
-Think of it as a bit of documentation for the client!
+Think of it as a bit of documentation for the client.

 Next, in our query, we have a field.
 Again, our field is queryable data, so we say that our "query" has a key in it called `events`.
 We're also telling Absinthe that we should expect `events` to return a **list of events**, so we use the function `list_of(:event)` (note the singular version of `event` and that it is an atom, here).
-This tells Absinthe that when someone queries `events`, we should be fetching a list of the Data Type `Event` that we defined in our Data Types file earlier!
+This tells Absinthe that when someone queries `events`, we should be fetching a list of the Data Type `Event` that we defined in our Data Types file earlier.

 Finally, we have a **Resolver**, which tells Absinthe that when a client queries for a list of events, this function's return statement is what data should be passed back to the client (after some transformation, of course).
 A `resolve`statement takes in three arguments; the `parent`, the `args` (the arguments to our query, so whatever we might be looking for or filtering on), and the `resolution`, which tells us what to do when we've fetched all of the data and what to do with that data at the end!
-We'll build on this later by moving our resolvers off into their own code, but for right now we're going to stick with a simple implementation!
+We'll build on this later by moving our resolvers off into their own code, but for right now we're going to stick with a simple implementation.

 #### One final step before we can start testing